GryffDavid/GunsAndEmbers/README.md

 - Huge tripod with constant laser beams.
 Shoot off one leg and it collapses.

 ## Background
 The project was initially started in July 2013, about a year into my using C# and XNA.
 The budget for this project has always been $0.
-I worked on it fairly consistently until about late-2017 when I set it aside due to burnout after only really taking public holidays off for 4 years straight - no weekends.
-I worked on [another project](https://github.com/GryffDavid/ArenaPlatformer) after that until September 2018 when my mother got sick.
+I worked on it fairly consistently until about September 2018 when my mother got sick.
 I took care of her until her passing in February 2020.
 I didn't completely stop during that time, but my work was sporadic and inefficient.

 ## Features implemented
 - ❌ Feature is only partially implemented/Only some code exists